The Southern Cross The Southern Cross

 Print article

-Sr Mary Ryan rsj successfully steered the Mary MacKillop Precinct and Museum at Kensington through a major redevelopment including the opening of a state-of-the art interpretive museum in 2019 and has held leadership roles in across Australia over the 53 years since she was professed.
+Sr Mary Ryan rsj successfully steered the Mary MacKillop Precinct and Museum at Kensington through a major redevelopment including the opening of a state-of-the art interpretive museum in 2019 and has held leadership roles across Australia over the 53 years since she was professed.

-She is now the Assistant Director of the Mary MacKillop Spirituality Ministry in Kensington, Adelaide.
+She is now the assistant director of the Mary MacKillop Spirituality Ministry in Kensington, Adelaide.

 “I received an email on a Sunday afternoon two and a half months ago,” she said.